Purpose of Reserves:

 Equity Price Sensitivity analysis:

-The fair value of equity instruments as at March 31, 2024 and March 31, 2023 Rs.168.39 Lakhs and Rs.
-95.35 Lakhs respectively.
-A 50% and 50% change in price of
+The fair value of equity instruments as at March 31, 2025 and March 31, 2024 Rs.
+119.13 Lakhs and Rs.
+168.39 Lakhs respectively.
+5% change in price of these quoted equity instruments held as at March 31, 2025 and March 31, 2024 would result in:

 Liquidity Risk

-The Ministry of Corporate Affairs (MCA) has issued a notification (Companies (Accounts) Amendments Rules2021) which is effective from 1st April,2023 states that every company which uses accounting software for maintaining its books of accounts shall use only the accounting software where there is a feature of recording audit trail of each and every transaction, and further creating an edit log of each change made to books of accounts along with the date when such changes were made and ensuring that audit trail cannot be disabled.
+The Ministry of Corporate Affairs (MCA) has issued a notification (Companies (Accounts) Amendments Rules2021) which is effective from 1st April, 2023 states that every company which uses accounting software for maintaining its books of accounts shall use only the accounting software where there is a feature of recording audit trail of each and every transaction, and further creating an edit log of each change made to books of accounts along with the date when such changes were made and ensuring that audit trail cannot be disabled.

-Note No. 54
+Note No. 61 ^

 The Board of Directors at its meeting held on 21st February 2024 allotted 27,68,59,850 shares to the Equity Shareholders of the Company through Right issue at issue price of Rs.
 1.75 per equity Share (including a premium of Rs.
 0.75 per equity Share).

-Note No. 58
+Note No. 65

 Contingent liabilities and commitments